 Diamond arrived at BHR on May 31, 2013.
 Diamond is a very sweet, nine year old, Palomino who had a very rough start to the year but landed right side up when two wonderful ladies took her under their 'collective wing'.
 They have provided Diamond with excellent care and she is now on the road to recovery.

 Diamond has arthritis in her knees and was diagnosed with navicular after her shoes were left on for an extended period of time with no hoof care or farrier work.
 During this time she was being ridden despite her pain.
 Diamond is now recovering and doing much better but still has quite a way to go.
 Diamond will be continuing her rehab at Blue Horse Rescue until she is ready for a new home where she will be loved and receive the care she needs.
-Diamond enjoys being turned out and will be sharing pasture space with two low key mares while at BHR.

 Sunny arrived at Blue Horse Rescue on December 23, 2012 during a nasty winter storm.
 Sunny has joined Sapphire, the very second horse to come to Blue Horse Rescue for training and the skills she will need to be successfully adopted into a wonderful home.
 Sunny was part of a rescue on the day after Christmas in 2010.
-She is approximately two years old and a Paiute mustang.
+She is now three years old and a Paiute mustang.